trstringer/trstringer.github.io/_posts/2021-01-18-github-actions-create-release-upload-artifacts.md

 ## Automating release delivery with GitHub Actions

-Being able to automate release creation and artifact upload with GitHub Actions allows you to fully leverage that continuous and automated delivery.
+Being able to automate release creation and artifact upload with GitHub Actions allows you to fully leverage continuous and automated delivery.

 ### Creating a release

-To create a release in your repo, your workflow should utilize the [create-release](https://github.com/actions/create-release) Action.
+To create a release in your repo, your GitHub Actions workflow should utilize the [create-release](https://github.com/actions/create-release) Action.
 Here is my implementation of it:

 {% raw %}
 ```yaml